AJGreaves/thehouseofmouse/README.md

 - [Browserstack](https://www.browserstack.com/) to test functionality on all browsers and devices.
 - Heroku for deployment
 - [SweetAlert2](https://sweetalert2.github.io/) for beautiful responsive replacement to javascript popup boxes.
+- [Balsamiq](https://balsamiq.com/) to create the wireframes for this project.

 ### Databases
 - [PostgreSQL](https://www.postgresql.org/) for production database, provided by heroku.